cpbotha/cpbotha.github.io/content/posts/2019-03-09-weekly-head-voices-164-its-what-future-you-would-want.md

 On that last point: Juggling my 500k files between Dropbox, Google Drive, then going live on Google Drive with real work before jumping into the shady world of badly implemented sync clients made me realise (again) the importance of a separate set of incremental backups.

-Before my macOS phase (which started on May 6, 2015 when my employer bought me my first MacBook Pro and I wrote in my diary: &#8220;Bought 13.3 retina MacBook Pro early 2015, 128 GB SSD.
-I am doomed.&#8221;) I used to maintain a [dirvish][9] backup.
+Before my macOS phase (which started on May 6, 2015 when my employer bought me my first MacBook Pro and I wrote in my diary: “Bought 13.3 retina MacBook Pro early 2015, 128 GB SSD.
+I am doomed.”)
+I used to maintain a [dirvish][9] backup.

 (Dirvish is an amazing tool by the way.)